 The Settlers Inn is nestled in the heart of the Pocono Mountains.
 Book a stay at our historic Arts and Crafts style lodge this fall and truly immerse yourself in the beauty of the region.
 Our Delaware Highlands Vacation Guide gathers all the information to plan a trip to the area.
 Download it for free and use it as your handbook during your visit.
-Don’t forget our checklist of unique ways to take in the scenery and see how many ways you can view fall foliage in the Pocono Mountains.
+Don’t forget our checklist of unique ways to take in the scenery and see how many ways you can view fall foliage in the Poconos.

-For a shorter ride, take the Glen Eyre Foliage Express.
-The train leaves the Hawley station for a one hour round-trip to the former Erie Railroad Glen Eyre Station.
-Take this quick trip to see the changing leaves on Sept 28-29, Oct.
-5-6, 12-13, 19-20 and 26-27.
+There’s no denying the romance of riding the rails.
+Autumn adds a new dimension to the experience.
+The Stourbridge Line offers several excursions just for leaf peeping.
+Excursions depart from the train station along Main Avenue in Hawley.
+Take the Hawley Pocono Foliage Express.
+The train leaves the Hawley station for a 90 minute round-trip to Honesdale Take this quick trip to see the changing leaves on Sept 23 and 30, Oct.
+7, 14, 21 and 28.
 The train station is within walking distance of The Settlers Inn.

 Wallenpaupack Scenic Boat Tours offers a truly unique vantage point for viewing fall foliage.
 Get out on the water and take in the sights along Lake Wallenpaupack’s 52-miles of shoreline.
 The guided 50-minute tour aboard a patio boat offers extraordinary scenery as the red, gold and orange colors of the surrounding trees reflect in the lake.
-Tours are available fall weekends until October 13.
+Tours are available fall weekends until Columbus Day.
 Wallenpaupack Scenic Boat Tours depart just three miles from The Settlers Inn.

 Paddle down the Delaware River to enjoy truly breathtaking scenery.
 Kittatinny Canoes offers excursions of varying length and skill level.
 Trips along the Middle Delaware River are ideal for beginners and families.
 The calm waters are easy to navigate, and this section of the river passes through Delaware Water Gap National Recreation Area, so paddlers will enjoy views of pristine wilderness.
 In autumn, the scenery is even more awe-inspiring.
 Kittatinny Canoes’ Dingmans Base is 25 miles from Hawley.

-7. Hot Air Balloon
+8. Hot Air Balloon

 Float above the fall foliage!
 Endless Mountains Hot Air Balloons take flight from locations just north of nearby Scranton, PA.
 Experience the peace and jaw dropping scenery soaring above the mountains.
 Balloons launch twice a day- just after sunrise and two hours before sunset- that’s when conditions are optimal.
-Flights typically last between 30 minutes and one hour, travelling a distance of 5 to ten miles.
+Flights typically last between 30 minutes and one hour, travelling a distance of five to 10 miles.
 Passengers can book a private tour or join in a public flight.
 Each ride includes a traditional champagne toast.
 Endless Mountains Hot Air Balloons launch from several locations within 30 miles of Hawley.

 9. Golf Cart

 Hit the links!
 Golf courses make the most of the local landscape and offer some spectacular views.
 Play challenging holes carved into the countryside ablaze in fall colors.
 Paupack Hills Golf Course is beautiful year-round, but during autumn it’s really something to see!
 Its signature 6th and 16th holes have an unobstructed view of Lake Wallenpaupack that’s truly spectacular.
 The 18-hole public golf course is located in Greentown, 11 miles from Hawley.
 Woodloch Springs, just six miles from Hawley, is a championship 18-hole, par 72 course hailed by Golf Magazine as, “one of the finest courses in America.”
 The 6,579 yard course encompasses lush forest, scenic wetlands and sweeping meadows.